kellythle/conference-system/phase2/src/README.txt

 Attendees of a specific talk.
 If they choose a specific talk, then they will be prompted to enter the ID of the event as well as the content of the message.
 5. Entering 0 for any type of User will return you to the main menu.

+======== [Math Game System] ========
+This system allows you to play some math games.
+Including summation, subtraction, multiplication, and division.
+When you first enter the Math Game System, you will have to select a level.
+    1. Easy
+    2. Normal
+    3. Hard
+    4. Exist Game
+If you entered 4, you will exist the Game System.
+Otherwise, you will see the game mode menu.
+    1. Summation
+    2. Subtraction
+    3. Multiplication
+    4. Division
+    5. Exist Game
+If you entered 5, you will exist the Game System.
+Otherwise your game will start!
+Each game contains 5 questions.
+After each question, the system will tell you whether you get the correct answer or not.
+When the game ends, you are also able to see your final result.